Brunswick (Brittonkill) Central School District: Student organizations

 The high school offers a significant number of extracurricular student organizations.
-One of the major events is the school play.
-The high school and middle school each have a play on opposite years.
-In 2008, the high school presented their adaptation of Beauty and the Beast.
+One of the major events is the school musical, which is open to grades 7 through grades 12 every spring.

 In addition, the school offers these student organizations:

 Infrastructure

 Besides the two school buildings on the main campus, the district used to own another school building, Parker School, in Pittstown.
 The school district sold the school for $69,112 in 2015 to Paul Donnelly.

 The campus has one main sports field, complete with bleachers, a reporters' box, concession stand, and newly installed storage building.
 The track that surrounds the main field underwent a significant upgrade in the late 1990s from a small dirt track to a professional running track.
 The field is used for both football and soccer.
 The area is also used for track and field events such as high jump, long jump, and pole vault.
 Elsewhere on campus there are three soccer fields, one baseball diamond, two softball diamonds, one outdoor basketball court, and two tennis courts.

 The district owns and runs its own bussing service.
 The bus garage is located on Tamarac Road, about one half mile from the main campus.

 The main campus is serviced by a trickling filter type wastewater treatment plant, which replaced a large septic tank and leach field in the early 2000s (decade).